Hapton, Lancashire: History

 Although the East Lancashire railway line was constructed through the township in 1848, the railway station didn't open until the 1860s.
 Perseverance Mill was built for John Simpson in 1867 and had an attached magneto works.
 In 1888, Walter and Joseph Simpson established an Electrical Engineering company in Hapton called Simpson Bros.
 They specialised in the electrification of cotton mills and to promote the new business they installed three electric street lights, making Hapton the first village in Britain with electric lighting.
 By the 1890s about a dozen streets of terraced houses extended from the mill, along Manchester Road to the station.
 The chemical factory covered approximately the same area as the village and had its own sidings.
+The village was large enough in the 1890s briefly to sustain a football club, Hapton F.C., which won the Lancashire FA Challenge Trophy in 1897.

 Another weaving shed, Robert Walton’s Hapton Mill, was erected on the canal in 1905-6 and there was also Mathers Brick & Tile Works, the site later occupied by Lucas Industries and redeveloped for residential use in the 1990s.
 The only inn in Hapton before 1848 was the Towneley Arms which was later renamed the Hapton Inn.
 The ordnance survey map of 1844 erroneously identifies the cottages on the north side of Accrington road as the inn.
 A schoolhouse is also existed in 1848, on Manchester Road, then in an isolated position north of Lane ends.
 St Margaret's Church was founded in 1914, with Church of England services previously held in the schoolroom.

 By 1931, although housing in the village had approximately doubled, only the Church, vicarage, new school, recreation ground and a handful of houses existed south of the railway.
 However Lane Ends, on the Burnley Accrington Road had developed into a hamlet.
 By 1961 semi-detached housing had extended along Manchester Road to Lane Ends.